jweezy24/760midterm_studying/README.md

 To describe the general phenomenon further, there is another figure from the slides.
 ![dtree_overfitting](figures/capacity_chart_overfitting.png)
-Above is shows the optimal capacity is the boundry of the overfitting zone.
+Above is shows the optimal capacity is the boundary of the overfitting zone.
 It is the moment that the model begins to overfit to the training data.

 #### Evaluation Metrics